imandra-ai/verified-react/README.md

     imandra-http-server -reason

 to start Imandra's http server with `reason` syntax loaded.
-Then (in another terminal) run:
+Then for bucklescript compilation, (in another terminal** run:

     npm run watch

-for bucklescript compilation.
-If you see errors, you may need to Ctrl-C this, and re-run it a few times consecutively - this appears to be a cold start problem with bucklescript's generators (used for `imandra-extract`).
-Then (in another terminal) run:
+**NOTE: If you see errors about missing modules, you may need to Ctrl-C this, and re-run it a few times consecutively - this appears to be a cold start problem with bucklescript's generators which are used for `imandra-extract`.**

+Then, to start the parcel.js dev server, (in another terminal) run:

     npm run watch-tictactoe

-for the parcel dev server (there might be a couple of warnings about `fs` argument but this should not cause a problem).
+Here there might be a couple of warnings about `fs` argument but this should not cause a problem.
 You should now be able to visit `http://localhost:1234` to see/play the TicTacToe game (verified via the `npm run test` Jest tests), and also query for instances from Imandra.

 ### How it works